 She has received support from the Baltimore Commission for the Arts and Humanities, the MacDowell Colony, Maryland State Arts Council, and Yaddo.
 She teaches in the Creative Writing and Peace Studies programs at Goucher College.

-I perform page and body-poetry; essay and draw questions that my poetry can't hold; teach classes in poetry, social practice, and cultural rewriting; and collaborate in a number of ways with my communities.
-All of my work is crucially informed by growing up white in (then) mostly-black DC, by being the daughter of an immigrant from Ireland, by generous mentoring from those in liberation movements, and many other of my life experiences.
+I perform page and body-poetry, essay what my poetry can't hold, teach classes in poetry, social practice, and cultural rewriting, and collaborate in a number of ways with my communities.
 In all my roles, I try to honor the tradition that Paolo Friere characterized as "the vocation to be fully human."

 I welcome new verse-family, colleagues, comrades, friends.
 See my "Try Me" page for contact info.